Thom03/geosites-project/GEOSITES-README.md

 ### GeoServer

 A single GeoServer instance is used to serve data to all of the GeoSites.
 Install GeoServer as normal for GeoNode either on the same machine or a different one.
-Each site will proxy the /geoserver URL to the address of GeoServer.
+Each site will proxy the /geoserver URL to the address of GeoServer (see the nginx configuration files).
 However, The default GeoNode installation sets the URL of the GeoNode site in one of the GeoServer config files: Edit the *GEOSERVER_DATA_DIR/security/auth/geonodeAuthProvider/config.xml* by changing the baseUrl field to an empty string:

     <baseUrl></baseUrl>